-II.5.I.I.
+13.5.2.
 Duties may include some or all of the following tasks:

-ensuring all staff have access to a range of internal communication, so they are able to keep up to date with important news, share information and raise concerns, for example through team meetings, managers' meetings, one-on-one meetings between staff and managers, briefings and e-mail updates by senior staff
+• Ensuring all staff have access to a range of internal communication, so they are able to keep up to date with important news, share information and raise concerns, for example through team meetings, managers' meetings, one-on-one meetings between staff and managers, briefings and email updates by senior staff.

-- managing the compilation and distribution of the internal staff newsletter, including writing and editing content, arranging photography, overseeing design (and production and print if it is produced in hard copy) - managing the development of the department's intranet, including working with information technology specialists on the structure and design and working with colleagues across the departments to create suitable content - consulting with staff across the department to gain their views on internal communication content and their suggestions for improvements - · using staff feedback to recommend and implement new initiatives to improve internal communication - · providing advice and guidance to staff on the use of government's corporate branding and identity - developing and implementing an internal communication plan (informed by the departmental communication strategy) with key milestones, combining both departmental activities and government's PoA - developing content for various products and establishing and maintaining platforms to effectively reach out to public servants in the department (for example, internal publications, intranet, notice boards and news flashes) - · distributing material in the department, including to provincial departments and/or offices - conducting quantitative or qualitative research on platforms, media, products and language preferences to deepen the public servants' understanding of departmental and government's PoA on a regular basis - organising internal departmental events, including celebrations of national commemorative days, director-general and deputy minister/minister's staff addresses - motivating staff members to become ambassadors of the Government brand and ensuring that all work towards strengthening the partnership to escalate service delivery - facilitating the communication of top management decisions to all staff members, including matters related to ethics in the Public Service and departmental and government policies.
+- Managing the compilation and distribution of the internal staff newsletter, including writing and editing content, arranging photography, overseeing design (and production and print if it is produced in hard copy). - Managing the development of the department's intranet, including working with information technology specialists on the structure and design and working with colleagues across the departments to create suitable content. - Consulting with staff across the department to gain their views on internal communication content and their suggestions for improvements. - Using staff feedback to recommend and implement new initiatives to improve internal communication. - Providing advice and guidance to staff on the use of government's corporate branding and identity. - Developing and implementing an internal communication plan (informed by the departmental communication strategy) with key milestones, combining both departmental activities and government's PoA. - Developing content for various products and establishing and maintaining platforms to effectively reach out to public servants in the department (for example, internal publications, intranet, notice boards and news flashes) - Distributing material in the department, including to provincial departments and/or offices. - Conducting quantitative or qualitative research on platforms, media, products and language preferences to deepen the public servants' understanding of departmental and government's PoA on a regular basis. - Organising internal departmental events, including celebrations of national commemorative days, DG and Deputy Minister/Minister's staff addresses. - Motivating staff members to become ambassadors of the government brand and ensuring that all work towards strengthening the partnership to escalate service delivery. - Facilitating the communication of top management decisions to all staff members, including matters related to ethics in the Public Service and departmental and government policies.

-11.6.
+13.6.
 Planning for internal communication